DivyamSamarwal/ai-resume-score/README.md

 - **Deep GitHub Integration**: Automatically detects GitHub usernames from the resume and securely fetches the candidate's real repository data, commit history, and top languages to factor into the final score.
 - **Dynamic Job Description Matching**: Paste a specific Job Description to instantly tailor the AI's scoring rubric.
 The AI will heavily scrutinize the candidate against the exact requirements of the role.
 - **Local History & PDF Export**: Your evaluations are securely saved to your browser's local `localStorage`.
 Generate a clean, professional PDF report of the evaluation dashboard with a single click.
+- **Shareable Public Links**: Optionally connect a Supabase PostgreSQL database to automatically generate unique, shareable public URLs for your evaluations so you can easily send them to hiring managers.
+Reports securely auto-expire after 30 days.
 - **Privacy First**: API keys and resumes are processed entirely client-side or securely routed through edge functions.
 Nothing is logged or stored on our databases.

 ---